CocoaPods/CocoaPods/README.md

 _Where ‘App.xcodeproj’ is the name of your actual application project._

+The next time you change your Podfile, you can update your project by simply running:

+    $ pod install

 Remember to always open the Xcode workspace instead of the project file when you're building.

     $ open App.xcworkspace